Item Number: FP504

 - Approximately 5-7 bulbs per pound

 Music Garlic, known for its porcelain hardneck variety and exceptionally large cloves, is a favorite among garlic enthusiasts for its aromatic, slightly spicy, and incredibly flavorful profile.
-If you're considering cultivating Music Garlic in your garden, here's everything you need to know about growing this popular variety.
+If you're considering cultivating it in your garden, here's everything you need to know about growing this popular variety.

 Music Garlic, with its large garlic bulbs and classification as a porcelain hardneck variety, stands out among softneck varieties for its robust flavor and easy-to-peel cloves.
-As with other garlic varieties, Music Garlic grows best in well-drained soil and exhibits distinctive purple stripes on its outer layers, adding visual appeal to its culinary allure.
+As with other garlic varieties, this garlic grows best in well-drained soil and exhibits distinctive purple stripes on its outer layers, adding visual appeal to its culinary allure.

-When planting Music Garlic cloves, ensure they are nestled 2 to 3 inches deep in the soil during fall, allowing them ample space to develop into mature bulbs.
-As one of the many types of garlic, Music Garlic exemplifies the diversity within the garlic family, offering gardeners and chefs alike a unique combination of flavor, size, and ease of cultivation.
+When planting this garlic cloves, ensure they are nestled 2 to 3 inches deep in the soil during fall, allowing them ample space to develop into mature bulbs.
+As one of the many types of garlic, it exemplifies the diversity within the garlic family, offering gardeners and chefs alike a unique combination of flavor, size, and ease of cultivation.

 Variety Description